-Asterix’s visit to the Middle East is an early Uderzo-written effort that keeps up the momentum of the series.
+Asterix’s visit to the Middle East is an early Uderzo-written effort that maintains the goodwill from the Goscinny years.
 The odd blend of James Bond gadgets and Biblical allusions is memorable.
 The oil jokes are funny, as are the scenes where the Gauls are attacked by a series of wandering warriors in the desert.
 The revelation that the entire adventure was a wild-goose chase is surprisingly effective.

 Centering Ferri and Conrad’s fourth adventure on a strong, yet unpredictable, female character is a good move.
 As a music blogger, I appreciate the updated popular cultural references, shifting from a disdain of popular music in the Goscinny adventures to quoting Culture Club’s ‘Karma Chameleon’

 My least favourite of Goscinny’s Asterix books, Corsica is insular with its clan feuds, siestas, and maquis.
 It was popular in France but not in its English edition, probably because it requires some background knowledge about the French island of Corsica to make any sense.